Heated Dog House and Other Ways to Keep Your Dog Warm in Winter

-A heated dog house is a great way to keep you dogs warm in cold weather.
-Fortunately most dog owners realize the necessity of assuring their dogs are warm and safe in winter.
+A heated dog house is a great way to keep your dogs warm in cold weather.
+Fortunately, most dog owners realize the necessity of assuring their dogs are warm and safe in winter.
 However every year many dogs freeze to death or suffer from exposure to the elements.
 There are many ways to heat a dog house.
-If you do a little research you a method you are comfortable with and that meet your budget.
+If you do a little research you a method you are comfortable with and that meets your budget.

 Many dogs enjoy the snow and the cold weather, but there are precautions we need to make, just to assure they don't get frostbite, or suffer from hypothermia when the temperature really drops.
 There are many things we can do to help, from using extra clothing to placing a heating pad in the doghouse.

 Make sure that the dog house is large enough to accommodate the dog.
 If you live in an area that is subject to snow or flooding, make sure that the dog house is on stilts or off of the ground.

 For extra protection again the wind and cold, make sure the dog house us up against a flat surface, such as the house or a tree.
 When building or buying the house take into consideration room for heaters and other insulating materials.

 To make sure your dog can stay warm when outside, make sure they have a warm comfortable place to lay down.
 A remnant of warm carpet or put a thick blanket in the dog house so he can cuddle up.
 Seal any crack or openings in the dog house that will allow the element to come in.

 Doggy Heating Pad: You dog will especially love your for getting him a doggy heating pad.
 They are great to use for you dog if he prefers to be outside or if he stays in the garage or basement.
 Doggy heating pads are chew and water resistant and safe to use indoors and out.